UmmHQ/UmmApp/README.md

 ## 🙌 Contributing to Umm

 We welcome and appreciate any contributions to Umm!
 Whether you're looking to report a bug, propose a new feature, or make a change to the codebase, we're glad you're here.
+Before you start, We recommend you to read our [GUIDE BOOK.](https://github.com/ummdotorg/umm/blob/main/CONTRIBUTING.md)

 ### Opening a Bug Report
 If you've found a bug in Umm, we'd love to hear about it.
 Before opening a bug report, please check if the issue has already been reported by searching the existing issues.
 If the issue has not been reported, please open a new issue and include the following information: